adutta91/Cellular-Game/README.md

 ##Cellular - [Game][link]
-Cellular is a browser JavaScript game inspired by the popular agar.io.
+Cellular is a browser JavaScript game inspired by the popular [Agario][agar].
 The purpose of the game is to control your cell to eat those cells that are smaller than you, avoiding the larger cells.